The Real Housewives of D.C.

 The Real Housewives of D.C., abbreviated RHODC, is an American reality television series that premiered on Bravo on August 5, 2010.
-Developed as the fifth installment of The Real Housewives franchise, it aired for one season and documented the personal and professional lives of women residing in Washington, D.C.
+Developed as the fifth installment of The Real Housewives franchise, it aired for one season and documented the personal and professional lives of women residing in or near Washington, D.C.
+It was the first installment to be officially canceled by Bravo.